Harilal Gandhi: Letters from Mahatma Gandhi

 In 2014 three letters written by Mahatma Gandhi to Harilal in 1935 were offered for auction.

 Death

-Harilal died of tuberculosis four months after Gandhi's death, on the night of 18 June 1948, aged 59 at a municipal hospital (now the Sewri TB Hospital) in Mumbai.
+Harilal died of tuberculosis four months after his father's assassination's, on the night of 18 June 1948, aged 59 at a municipal hospital (now the Sewri TB Hospital) in Mumbai.
 His death certificate is preserved at the Brihanmumbai Municipal Corporation's archives in Vakola.
 Harilal's death certificate reveals that he was admitted to the hospital after being found unconscious in Kamathipura.
-Harilal did not reveal to staff that he was Gandhi's son, and his family only found out about his hospitalisation after his death.
+Harilal did not reveal to the staff that he was Gandhi's son, and his family only found out about his hospitalisation after his death.

 Gandhi, My Father

 The troubled relationship between Harilal and his father is the subject of the film and play Gandhi, My Father.
 The film adaptation was released on 3 August 2007 and directed by Feroz Abbas Khan and produced by Anil Kapoor.
 Harilal is portrayed by Akshaye Khanna.
 Khan's play, Mahatma vs. Gandhi, while different from this film, had a similar theme.
 The film got positive reviews from critics but was a failure at box office.

 There is also a Marathi play named Gandhi virudh Gandhi.